Dear all,

 Dear Ms. Namrata,

-Ought to your query, it would have been much great if you'd provided your views first on your understanding of HR aspects, since you are currently pursuing the course.
+In response to your query, it would have been greatly appreciated if you had provided your views first on your understanding of HR aspects, since you are currently pursuing the course.

 - Craft Job Descriptions and Advertisements